rlintott/gba-mu/README.md

 - [ ]  Everything else

 ## Todos
-There are many `TODO` comments scattered around the code, feel free to implement any of them
+There are many `TODO` comments scattered around the code, feel free to implement any of them and make a PR!

 ## Building
 * **Dependencies:** cmake, c++17, Curses